Ling-Fei-Ren/AceFraud/README.md

 ### Overview
-This is the code for our paper [AceFraud: Aggregation Architecture Searcher for Fraud Detection] It is a differentiable architecture search for fraud detection.
+This is the code for our paper [IGNAS: An Imbalanced Graph Neural Architecture Search Framework for Fraud Detection]
+It is a differentiable architecture search for fraud detection.

 ### Requirements：